Axway/mft-convert/content/en/docs/TransferCFT/troubleshoot_intro/admin_troubleshooting_server/admin_troubleshooting_runtime/about_command.md

 ---

-    title: Display product information
+    title: "Display product information"
-    linkTitle: Display product information
+    linkTitle: "Display product information"
     weight: 340

----
-## Use the ABOUT command
+---## Use the ABOUT command

 Use the ABOUT command to display the Transfer CFT product, host, and key information.
 This command displays the characteristics of the platform